DIY Wedding Hacks to Save Money and Stress

 Utilizing a Friend as Your Officiant

 Hiring a professional officiant can often be a costly decision.
-If you have a friend or family member who is comfortable taking this on, it can add a heartwarming touch to your ceremony.
+If you have a friend or family member who feels comfortable taking this on, it can add a heartwarming touch to your ceremony.
 Many states allow friends to officiate weddings after completing a quick online certification.

 The No-Go DIYs: Caterers, DJs, and Bartending

 While DIY projects can save you money, some aspects of your wedding should remain with professionals.
 Catering is a prime example.
-A full-service caterer not only provides the food but also handles table setup, cleaning, and trash disposal.
+A full-service caterer not only provides food but also handles table setup, cleaning, and trash disposal.
 This allows you to focus on enjoying your day instead of worrying about logistics.

 Similarly, hiring a professional DJ is a wise investment.
-An experienced DJ knows how to read the crowd and keep the energy up.
+An experienced DJ knows how to read the crowd and keep energy levels up.
 They can also manage the timing of important moments without you needing to stress about it.

 Finally, consider bringing in a certified bartender, especially if your venue requires it.
 A professional can ensure that drinks are mixed expertly and served safely, allowing you and your guests to celebrate without worry.